 Why Bet On The Placepot?

 Betting against other punters rather than the bookies can really benefit a clever operator.
 Being such a staple of race-going culture, a lot of novices will fancy their chances and bet blindly on the favourites or their favourite numbers.
-This can inflate the pot to maximise the profit for those who are more knowledgeable.
+This can inflate the pot to maximise the net wins for those who are more knowledgeable.

 It can be a much more valuable bet than your standard six-way accumulator because the odds offered to you include a margin for the bookmakers for each race.
 Although 28% may seem like a lot, that is spread out over the six races and so the pot often equates to more than regular fixed-priced betting might have done.